 Conventional mortgages are those approved using guidelines established by Fannie Mae and Freddie Mac and are by far the most popular program.
-Almost every lender offers them and guidelines from lender to lender are mostly the same, with very few differences.
+Almost every lender offers them and guidelines are mostly consistent from lender to lender, with very few differences.

 Borrowers are also allowed to pull equity out of the home in the form of cash when refinancing, referred to as a “cash out” refinance.
-Most lenders allow for a cash out refinance up to 80 percent of the value of the property, although exceeding 75 percent will typically result in slightly higher rates.
+Most lenders allow for a cash out refinance up to 80 percent of the value of the property, although you’ll likely get a lower interest rate if you stay below 75 percent.

 The FHA refinance also has a streamline program, very similar to the VA program.